tektoncd/community/process.md

 Process of becoming an Maintainer:

-1. Any current Maintainer may nominate a current [Collaborator](#collaborator) to become a new Maintainer, by opening a PR against the appropriate project/directory
-   [OWNERS file](https://www.kubernetes.dev/docs/guide/owners/), adding their GitHub username to the `approvers` list (or corresponding [OWNERS alias](https://www.kubernetes.dev/docs/guide/owners/#owners_aliases)).
+1. Any current Maintainer may nominate a current [Reviewer](#Reviewer) to become a new Maintainer, by opening a PR against the appropriate project/directory [OWNERS file](https://www.kubernetes.dev/docs/guide/owners/), adding their GitHub username to the `approvers` list (or corresponding [OWNERS alias](https://www.kubernetes.dev/docs/guide/owners/#owners_aliases)).